If Trump ends America's world leadership, who will step up?

 America's military alliances are no sure thing, either.

-Trump has suggested a broad rethink, calling NATO "obsolete" and challenging U.S. allies to bear greater cost while beefs up its military in the Pacific and Russia exerts military power in Eastern Europe, which suffered for decades under Soviet domination.
+Trump has suggested a broad rethink, calling NATO "obsolete" and challenging U.S. allies to bear greater cost while beefing up their military forces in the Pacific, and Russia exerts military power in Eastern Europe, which suffered for decades under Soviet domination.

 "With the election of Donald Trump, the old world of the 20th century is finally over," German Foreign Minister Frank-Walter Steinmeier wrote in the Bild newspaper, reflecting a broader European lament about confused international leadership and increased disorder.